 We now give a short introduction to the syntax of AEDL.
 The first eight characters have to be %!GLoBES in order to avoid parsing megabytes of chunk and producing thousands of error messages.
-In addition, the minimum GLoBES version that the AEDL file is supposed to run with has to be defined by a \$version statement, such as \$version="3.0.0".
+The minimum GLoBES version that the AEDL file is supposed to run with has to be defined by a \$version statement, such as \$version="3.0.0".
+Furthermore, references linked to the AEDL file can be defined with \$citation="...", which can later be retrieved with glbGetCitationForExperiment, see page 52.
 Comments can be used in the same way as in C:

-'''

-/ This starts a comment
+/\ This starts a comment

-and here the comment ends /
+and here the comment ends \/

 // Another comment

-'''

 There are pre-defined variables which all start with \$.
 Their range is also checked.
-For example, \$bins can be only between 0 and 500.2 If one uses a float quantity where an int is expected, the float will be converted to an int in the same way as in C. For example, we have scalar variables
+For example, \$bins can be only between 0 and 500.
+If one uses a float quantity where an int is expected, the float will be converted to an int in the same way as in C. For example, we have scalar variables and simple lists

 '''

 $bins = 10

 $baseline = 1200.0

-and simple lists
+'''

+'''

 $densitytab={1.0,2.2343,3.3432}

 '''